Solar Permit California

 ‘Soft costs’ are the process-related costs of a solar energy system installation, whereas ‘hard costs’ are the expenses of the equipment itself, such as purchasing the solar panels and inverters and so forth.

 The soft costs generally include items like permitting and inspection fees, grid interconnection costs, installation expenses, and financing.
 These types of expenses can add up quickly, especially when you attempt to do everything on your own.
-Fortunately, when you bundle these services with a package from Avila Solar, we can save you money by applying our expertise to find the most cost-effective solutions for your permitting needs.
+By offloading your drafting services to us, we can save you money by keeping your plan set prices fixed and low.

-At Avila Solar, we have several different permitting packages available for your residential and commercial solar system installation, all at affordable rates.
-To browse through our services, please visit our service page.
+At Avila Solar, we have several different solar drafting and permit services available for your residential and commercial solar system installation, all at affordable rates.
+To browse through our services, please create an account and visit our service page on your client dashboard.
 Once you’re ready to begin, simply order the service to start.
-From there, all project management will be from within your customer portal.

 Let’s take a look at some California-specific questions.